raquelpanapalen/nlp_narrative_classification/README.md

 - **`--remove-punctuation`**: Removes punctuation, which is often unnecessary for text processing.
 - **`--lower-text`**: Converts all text to lowercase to ensure uniform formatting, beneficial for case-insensitive analysis.

-The traditional-processed-documents folder contains text files preprocessed for traditional models with stopwords,punctuation removed, etc. , while the deeplearning-processed-documents folder contains the original text files retained for deep learning model input
+The traditional-processed-documents folder contains text files preprocessed for traditional models with stopwords,vpunctuation removed, etc. , while the deeplearning-processed-documents folder contains the original text files retained for deep learning model input

 ## Baseline Results